-Students have flexibility in scheduling electives (major and non-major) in Years 3 and 4, but must ensure that they ultimately have the needed number of major electives (3 for BA, 2 for MIS & CS) and non-major electives (3, including at least 1 Africana).
+- 2 Principles of Economics is prescribed for CS majors but Microeconomics can be substituted.
+As such, Microeconomics is recommended for students entering Year 2 who are unsure about their major. † Students have flexibility in scheduling electives (major and non-major) in Years 3 and 4, but must ensure that they take the total required number of major electives (2) and non-major electives (2, including at least 1 Africana).
+In addition, they have 1 free elective which can either be major or non-major.